Renderers

 It's important to familiarize yourself with Satori before you make more complex templates.

 Satori has CSS limitations.
-For complex templates, consider the Chromium renderer.
+For complex templates, consider the Browser renderer.

-If you find Satori too difficult to work with, you can use Takumi for simpler templates or Chromium for full CSS support.
+If you find Satori too difficult to work with, you can use Takumi for simpler templates or Browser for full CSS support.

 To learn more about the limitations and working around them, see: